brando892/youtube-anti-adblock-hider/README.md

 ⚠️ Note: This filter does not block video ads — it only removes the overlay warnings about ad blockers.

+### Why This Filter Works

+Unlike other solutions that overcomplicate or rely on scripts, this filter takes a **surgical approach**: it hides only the annoying YouTube anti-adblock overlay without affecting video playback, controls, captions, or other UI elements.
+Lightweight, future-proof, and fully MV3-compliant, it works where default adblockers can’t, giving power users a simple, reliable way to enjoy YouTube without interruptions.
+Simple but effective — that’s the innovation.

 ## Installation

 **AdGuard Extension**